rmcnamara4/NLP_Projects/week_04_introduction_to_deep_learning_for_nlp/README.md

-# Week 1 – Sentiment Classification
+# Week 4 - Sentiment Analysis with Deep Learning

 ## 📌 Objective
 This project builds upon earlier work from **Week 1**, where the same sentiment analysis dataset was modeled using **traditional machine learning methods** (e.g., logistic regression, SVM, and random forests).